startup-cto/christmas-delivery/README.md

 - [ ] Add more levels
 - [ ] Add documentation for `game` object
 - [ ] Add animations to the sleigh
+- [ ] Add social image for sharing